JayGeneve/JayGeneve.github.io/index.md

 ## About Me

 Welcome to my website!
-I am originallt from Staten Island, NY and currently I'm a senior at Lehigh University pursing a dual major in Finance and Business Analytics.
+I am originally from Staten Island, NY and currently I'm a senior at Lehigh University pursing a dual major in Finance and Business Analytics.
 Following my graduation, I will be working Marsh McLennan in New York City as an Application Development Analyst.
 Below are some of the past projects I have worked on.

 ---